 - meet the research needs of students and faculty at the Daniels Faculty, and

 - function as an information resource and a place of study.

 The Eberhard Zeidler Library also serves as resource for the greater University of Toronto community, including students from neighbouring post-secondary institutions, outside researchers, and professionals in the field and the general public.

 Need assistance locating information or searching relevant databases?
-Reference service is available Monday through Friday, 9:00 AM - 5:00 PM.
+Reference service is available in person or virtually Monday through Friday, 9:00 AM - 5:00 PM.